Onyx-Engineer/financial-dashboard/README.md

 ## Error Handling

 ErrorBoundary catches React errors with a fallback UI.
 The fallback UI provides functionality to attempt to retry the API request.
 As mentioned before, there is a Toast system displayed by the notification system.

-## Testing

-Here, I ran out of time to add a more dense sample of testing.
-But here I used the common tech stack.
-Covered the happy and unhappy path of useHoldings hook.
-Also, tested the retry and loading edge cases.
-The overall structure set up the mock data and hook to set a return value, trigger it, then assert that it matches the use case.

 ## Performance Optimization